Develpr007/Pharma_SFE_Analyzer/README.md

 Pharma Sales Force Effectiveness (SFE) AnalyzerAn End-to-End Decision Analytics Project: Addressing ROI Decline through Predictive Modeling & Resource Optimization

 📌 Project Overview
-This project simulates a real-world consulting engagement for a pharmaceutical client facing a critical ROI challenge: Operational costs increased by 12%, while market share grew by only 3%.
+   ->This project simulates a real-world consulting engagement for a pharmaceutical client facing a critical ROI challenge: Operational costs increased by 12%, while market share grew by only 3%.
-I developed a multi-stage analytical pipeline to diagnose the root causes of this inefficiency, identify wasted field force effort, and build a predictive early-warning system for representative performance.
+   ->I developed a multi-stage analytical pipeline to diagnose the root causes of this inefficiency, identify wasted field force effort, and build a predictive early-warning system for representative performance.

 🚀 Impact & Results
    ->Revenue Opportunity: Identified a ₹3.2 Crore incremental revenue gain through precision targeting of uncalled high-value prescribers.
    ->Efficiency Gains: Pinpointed a "Call Plateau" at 12 visits/month, revealing that 20% of field effort was spent on diminishing returns.
    ->Predictive Accuracy: Developed a Random Forest model to predict "At-Risk" representatives based on behavioral DNA (A-Tier reach rate, tenure, and MPI).
    ->Strategic Roadmap: Delivered a 90-day implementation plan to reallocate 15% of the field force from low-potential to high-potential territories.

 🛠️ Tech Stack & Methodology1.
 1. Data Engineering & SQLETL: